Someone recommended watching the Queen’s Gambit on Netflix, I just finished it and it was hands down one of the best series I’ve watched.

 Besides Andi and Laura, there are many animators out there adhering to this childish-like look (in the best way possible). #Flattenthecurve is a great example of that.

 I aspire to give as little f*cks (pardon my French) as Laura does about making pretty pictures.
 Although her work is very pleasing to the eye, it’s also very organic and spontaneous.
 It takes great confidence to do so.
+To achieve this, my plan is to learn animation technique as much as possible, become perfect at it and then throw it all to waste and draw what feels right.

 As part of an workshop with Character Designer Bianca Ansems, I developed Lom.
+From this, I’ve animated Lom’s turnaround and a few character sheets.

 Character Designing has always been something I’ve been interested about.

 Since little, I’ve always been intrigued by how attached we get to some characters and how that works.
 Bianca answered all my questions in regards to that, without a doubt.
 Learning the different stages of constructing a character and where character designing stands in the animation pipeline was outstanding!
+This is definitely a career path I’ll be looking into.

 These past few weeks I’ve been super hands on with the puppet project.
 It’s been so much fun, and embracing the creative project has been a learning experience.